Warneet Jetties Project

 This project is being delivered on the Traditional Lands of the Bunurong people.

-Like all piers and jetties, over the years, the condition of the jetties has gradually deteriorated, with both jetties currently closed for public safety reasons.
+Like all piers and jetties, their condition gradually deteriorated over the years.
+Both jetties are currently closed for public safety reasons.

-The development of the precinct plan included stakeholder and community consultation on ideas for the jetties.
-Parks Victoria as the asset manager is leading the jetties rebuild process.
+The precinct plan's development included stakeholder and community consultation on ideas for the jetties.
+As the asset manager, Parks Victoria is leading the jetties rebuild process.

 Project benefits